Ichimoku Indicator

 - If the price is below the Kumo, current market trend is said to be downward.

-The Chikou Span or Lagging Span also is used to measure the energy of the buy/sell trade signal.
+The Chikou Span or Lagging Span also is used to measure the energy of the buy/sell signal.

 - If the Chikou Span indicator is below the closing price of the last 26 periods ago and a sell short signal is given/generated, then the strength of the market trend is downward, otherwise the signal is considered to be a weak sell signal.